-Retirement Plan for Mr. Savi.
 Mr. Savi participates in a supplemental retirement plan provided under the terms of the collective bargaining agreement applicable to Dirigenti (Executives) of Industrial companies.
 These benefits are provided in addition to the Italian government-provided retirement benefits.
-Under the terms of the plan Mr. Savi can contribute up to €6,000 annually and receive a company matching contribution of up to €6,000.
+Under the terms of the plan Mr. Savi can contribute up to ξ 6,000 annually and receive a company matching contribution of up to ξ 6,000.

-Employee Benefits for Mr. Savi.
 Mr. Savi is eligible for other statutory retirement and health and welfare benefits that are generally provided to our employees in Italy that have the classification of Dirigenti (Executive).
 During Mr. Savi's assignment in China, he and his family will be covered by ITT's international healthcare coverage plan, which covers all employees that participate in an international assignment.